 Renewables will periodically designate derivative contracts as cash flow hedges for both its thermal and wind portfolios.
 The fair value changes are recorded in OCI.
-For thermal operations, Renewables will periodically designate both fixed price

-NYMEX gas contracts and natural gas basis swaps that hedge the fuel requirements of its Klamath Plant in Klamath, Oregon.
+For thermal operations, Renewables will periodically designate both fixed price NYMEX gas contracts and natural gas basis swaps that hedge the fuel requirements of its Klamath Plant in Klamath, Oregon.
 Renewables will also designate fixed price power swaps at various locations in the U.S. market to hedge future power sales from its Klamath facility and various wind farms.

-The net notional volumes of outstanding derivative instruments associated with Renewables' activities as of December 31, 2021 and 2020, respectively, consisted of:
+The net notional volumes of outstanding derivative instruments associated with Renewables' activities as of December 31, 2022 and 2021, respectively, consisted of:

-As of December 31, 2021 2020
+As of December 31, 2022 2021

 (MWh/Dth in Millions)

-Wholesale electricity purchase contracts 4 3
+Wholesale electricity purchase contracts 2 4

-Wholesale electricity sales contracts 10 7
+Wholesale electricity sales contracts 7 10

-Natural gas and other fuel purchase contracts 20 24
+Natural gas and other fuel purchase contracts 15 20

-Financial power contracts 9 12
+Financial power contracts 6 9

-Basis swaps - purchases 30 35
+Basis swaps - purchases 22 30

-Basis swaps - sales 2

-The fair values of derivative contracts associated with Renewables' activities as of December 31, 2021 and 2020, respectively, consisted of:
+The fair values of derivative contracts associated with Renewables' activities as of December 31, 2022 and 2021, respectively, consisted of:

-As of December 31, 20 021 2 2020
+As of December 31, 2022 2021

 (Millions)

-Wholesale electricity purchase contracts \$ 36 \$ 4
+Wholesale electricity purchase contracts \$ 149 \$ 36

-Wholesale electricity sales contracts (77) 11
+Wholesale electricity sales contracts (200) (77)

-Natural gas and other fuel purchase contracts 6
+Natural gas and other fuel purchase contracts 2 6

-Financial power contracts 35 66
+Financial power contracts 8 35

-Basis swaps - purchases 7

-Total \$ - \$ 88
+Total \$ (41) \$

 On May 27, 2021, Renewables entered into a forward interest rate swap, with a total notional amount of \$935 million, to hedge the issuance of forecasted variable rate debt.
 The forward interest rate swap is designated and qualifies as a cash flow hedge.
 As part of the financial close of Vineyard Wind 1 described in Note 22, this hedge was novated to the lending institutions and the notional value changed to \$956 million.
-As of December 31, 2021, the fair value of the interest rate swap was a \$58 million non-current liability.
+As of December 31, 2022 and 2021, the fair value of the interest rate swap was \$116 million and \$(58) million, respectively, as a non-current asset and non-current liability.
 The gain or loss on the interest rate swap is reported as a component of accumulated OCI and will be reclassified into earnings in the period or periods during which the related interest expense on the debt is incurred.

-The tables below present Renewables' derivative positions as of December 31, 2021 and 2020, respectively, including those subject to master netting agreements and the location of the net derivative position on our consolidated balance sheets:
+The tables below present Renewables' derivative positions as of December 31, 2022 and 2021, respectively, including those subject to master netting agreements and the location of the net derivative position on our consolidated balance sheets: